The Common User Charge – new costs for imports of plants, plant products and products of animal origin (including food)

 Plants (EU, Liechtenstein and Switzerland): https://planthealthportal.defra.gov.uk/trade/imports/target-operating-model-tom/tom-risk-categorisations

-Who is liable and how do I pay?
+Who is liable and how do I pay the common user charge?

 Penalties